 Eleven aircraft operations forecasts were developed based on a variety of models.
 The average annual growth rates for the models ranged from 0.5% to 3.6%.
-Five of the models were discarded after review; the remaining models are presented in Table 3-14 and depicted in Figure 3-5.
-These forecast models are applied to the 2021 aircraft operations baseline data presented earlier in the chapter.
+Five of the models were discarded after review, the remaining models are presented in Table 3-14 and depicted in Figure 3-5.
+These forecast models are applied to the 2021 aircraft operations baseline data presented eather in the chapter.

-Historical Tower Counts Trend - his model uses the full six years (2016-2021) of adjusted ATCT airport operations data available to establish a best-fit linear trend line for the period.
-The model assumes steady linear growth year-over-year.
-Itinerant and local splits were based on 2021 operations counts.
-The model is limited by the short period from which to develop meaningful trend and perational events experienced during the COVID-19 pandemic (e.g., decreased business travel by corporations and increased flight training activity) may be disproportionately reflected in the resulting trend projection.
+Historical Tower Counts Trend - This model uses the full-fix years (2016-2021) of adjusted ATCT airport operations data available to establish a best-fit linear trend line for the period.
+The model assumes steady linear growth year over-year, Itinerant and local splits were based on 2021 operations counts.
+The model is limited to the short period from which to develop meaningful trend and operational events experienced during the WID-19 pandemic (e.g., decreased business travel by corporations and increased flight training activity) may be disproportionately reflected in the resulting trend projection.
 The model results in an average annual growth rate of 3.6%.

-The Historical Tower Counts Trend model was not selected as the recommended aircraft operations forecast, primarily due to the comparatively short period of ATCT data available to develop the projection.
-Also, as indicated by FAA at the beginning of the COVID-19 pandemic: "Federal Aviation Administration (FAA) forecast approval will be based in reference to the data and methodologies used and the conclusions at the time the document was prepared.
+The Historical Tower Counts Trend model was not selected as the Commended aircraft operations forecast, primarily due to the comparatively short period of ATCT data valiable to develop the projection.
+Also, as indicated by FAA at the beginning of the COVID-19 pandemic: "Foreral Aviation Administration (FAA) forecast approval will be based in reference to the data and methodologies used and the consistency at the time the document was prepared.
 However, consideration must still be given to the significant impacts of COVID-19 on aviation activity.
 As a result, there is lower than normal confidence in future growth projections."

-Hybrid TFMSC Itinerant/FAA National Aerospace Forecast GA Local Operations Model - An earlier iteration of this model began with a 0-year (2001-2021) trend of TFMSC instrument flight plan data for the Airport.
+Hybrid TFMSC Itinerant/FA2 Mation Aerospace Forecast GA Local Operations Model - An earlier iteration of this model began with a 20-year (2001-2021) trend of TFMSC instrument flight plan data for the Airport.
 It is intended to establish a projected growth rate for the period.
-Itinerant and local splits were based on 2021 operations counts.
-Operational impacts experienced during the COVID-19 pandemic appear to dampen the overall trend.
-This early iteration yielded a reasonable correlation between the historical data to the derived trend line squared = 0.72).
+Itinerant and local splits were based on 2021 operations-ouths.
+Operational impacts experienced during the COVID-19 pandemic appear to dampen the overall to-rod.
+This early iteration yielded a reasonable correlation between the historical data to the derived trend line (R-squared = 0.72).
 The model results in an average annual growth rate of 2.4%.